zaphosting/docs/docs/gameserver-tebex.md

 ## How is Tebex configured with the ZAP Interface?
 Setting up Tebex with ZAP 2.5 is simple.

-### Step 1 - Install a supported Game onto your Gameserver
+## Install a supported Game onto your Gameserver
 Pick a game which is currently supported by Tebex and install it onto your game server.
 Click on your game server and choose "Games" in the sidebar.
 Choose a supported game under "Available Games" and choose the download button to install it.
 As soon as this is done, proceed to step 2.

-### Step 2 - Send yourself a Tebex invite
+## Send yourself a Tebex invite
 If the game you chose supports Tebex you will see a tab called "Tebex Shop" in the sidebar.
 Click on the image that appears upon loading the page.